bmc/mc-random-teleport/README.md

 ## Plugin Permissions

-The plugin currently doesn't support any permissions.
-It's either on or off.
-If the plugin is enabled, any user can use it.
-Adding permissions is a future enhancement.
+The plugin uses [Vault][] to manage its permissions, which means it's compatible with all the permissions subsystems supported by Vault.
+Currently, there's only one permission, `RandomTeleport.rp`.
+If a player has that permission, he or she can randomly teleport.
+If the permission is missing, it defaults to "off".

 ## Getting the Plugin